 Sustainable building design is a practical, hands-on way to help society grow in response to our changing environment.
 But is it the right career for you?

 Especially in Australia, green design experts are forecasted to be in high demand in the next couple of years.
 The World Green Building Trends 2018 SmartMarket Report found that 94 per cent of Australian respondents were involved in green building projects.
-Plus, 64 per cent of respondents said they expected the majority of their work would be in green building by 2021, meaning there will be plenty of jobs available across the sector.

 Over the next few decades, all buildings will need to become sustainable out of necessity.
 By starting your career in green design now, you’ll give yourself a headstart on the technology and innovations that will be required to make this transition.
 If you’re the type of person who loves to solve complex problems, the sustainable building design industry could use your creativity to figure out where and how we should live.